-If you want more information, do check out Dr Doherty’s own website.
+If you want more information, do check out Paul’s own website.
 It’s been recently updated and contains a fair bit of info and news, including blurbs for all the novels – click on the series titles on this page.
 If you want some quick recommendations, then I’ve put together my own Paul Doherty Top Five list.

 Ancient Egyptian conspiracies and impossible murders, investigated by Amerotke, against a vivid backdrop of a lost culture.
 There are seven books in the series to date, and Paul has mentioned on his website in the past a possible return to the series.
 Note that there is another series set in Ancient Egypt as well.

 Set during the reign of Constantine the Great, as Christianity is introduced to Rome, these feature Claudia, agent of the Empress Helena.
 There are four books in the series to date (Domina (2002) isn’t part of this series, despite what the font of wisdom that is Wikipedia might have you believe) with hopefully more to come.

 Set in Canterbury at the end of the Wars of the Roses, these feature the apothecary Kathryn Swinbrooke and the Irish soldier Colum Murtagh.
 Written under the pseudonym C L Grace and, apparently, only published in the US, these are very hard to get hold of – until June 2013 when the entire series will be released as ebooks.

 Including the books featuring the rogue Matthew Jankyn, the eternal historian Nicholas Segalla, the Templar novels and the ancient Egyptian Mahu trilogy.